filtisgian/databricks_bike_lakehouse/README.md

 ###  Data Quality Layer

-A dedicated data quality layer is implemented between the Silver and Gold layers.
+A dedicated data quality layer is implemented between the Raw and Silver layers as well as between the Silver and Gold layers.

 Validation includes:

 - Null checks
 - Duplicate detection
 - Business rule validation

+Quality checks run **after transformation but before writing to Silver**.
+If any check fails, the pipeline raises an AssertionError and Silver is **not updated**.

 The pipeline enforces data quality by failing fast if any validation rule is violated, preventing bad data from reaching the Gold layer.